Elastic Interaction Energy-Informed Real-Time Traffic Scene Perception: INTRODUCTION

 The main contributions are as follow:

-\begin{itemize} \item We propose a simple and efficient geometry sensitive energy-based loss function EIEL for multi class segmentation for real-time traffic scene understanding.
-Small or irregularly shaped objects can be identified more accurately, and discontinuity issues on slender objects can be significantly improved. \item The EIEGSeg can achieve end-to-end segmentation and works well on both lightweight and high resolution network backbones, especially on lightweight one to make real-time inference. \item Three datasets are used to evaluate our method.
-In TuSimple and CULane, the lane segmentation is much clearer and disconnection casued by occlusion is fixed.
-In Cityscapes, the prediction accuracy on fine-scale structure objects increase significantly. \end{itemize}
+\begin{itemize} \item We propose a simple and efficient topology-aware energy-based loss function EIEL for multi class segmentation.
+Small, slender and irregularly shaped objects can be identified more accurately, and discontinuity issues on slender objects can be significantly improved comparing with the baselines. \item The EIEGSeg training strategy is independent of network selection, and can be applied to any end-to-end network structure during training stage.
+Our approach works well on both lightweight and high-resolution networks, with prominent improvements in lightweight networks that are suitable for assisting autonomous vehicles in real-time inference. \item Three datasets are used to evaluate our method.
+In Cityscapes, the prediction accuracy on fine-scale structure objects boosts remarkably.
+In TuSimple and CULane, the lane segmentation is much clearer and the disconnection problem caused by occlusion is fixed. \end{itemize}

-\section{Related Work}
+\section{RELATED WORK}